AdobeDocs/experience-platform.en/help/rtcdp/destinations/google-customer-match-destination.md

 3. Select **[!UICONTROL Activate]**;
 4. In the **[!UICONTROL Activate destination]** workflow, on the **[!UICONTROL Select Segments]** page, select which segments to send to Google Customer Match.
     ![segments-to-destination](/help/rtcdp/destinations/assets/activate-segments-google-customer-match.png)
-5. For *social destinations*, in the **[!UICONTROL Identity mapping]** step, you can select source attributes to map as target identities in the destination.
+5. In the **[!UICONTROL Identity mapping]** step, you can select source attributes to map as target identities in the destination.
 This step is either optional or mandatory, depending on which primary identity you are using in the schema. <br>&nbsp;

    *Email address as primary identity*: If you are using email address as primary identity in your schema, you can skip the Identity mapping step, as shown below: